lukaselflein/charge_optimization_folderstructure/bin/Readme.md

 * `average_cost.py`: Average Cost Functions for Horton to determine Charges for Molecular Dynamics.
 * `charges_to_rtp.py`: Transfer Charges from CSV table to .rft file.
 * `convert_UA_to_AA.py`: Change structure with implicit Hydrogen to explicitely defined H-atoms.
+* `collect_charges.py`: Extract charges from output files and write them into a long-format table.
 * `create_snapshots_from_trajectory.py`: Create snapshots from trajectory, initialize folder structure
 * `fitESPconstrained.py`: Fits (united-atom) point charges onto (all-atom) ESP obtained by
 * `gpaw_optimize_and_esp.py`: Minimize the enegy of input structure and extract ESP.